gitInLoserWereGoingShopping/problemSolving-OH/README.md

 Goals:

-[] implement updateItem functionality to update state with the current contents of the <input> html element
+[Complete] implement updateItem functionality to update state with the current contents of the <input> html element

-[] implement addItem to fire HTTP request to add item from groceryItem state property to the server
+[Complete] implement addItem to fire HTTP request to add item from groceryItem state property to the server

-[] Implement proper server route handling of HTTP request to add item to the database
+[Complete] Implement proper server route handling of HTTP request to add item to the database

-[] Once the request-response cycle has completed successfully, update gList array in App state.
+[Complete] Once the request-response cycle has completed successfully, update gList array in App state.

-[] implement componentDidMount lifecyle method to pull in items from database each time the <App/> component mounts and render the items to the page
+[Complete] implement componentDidMount lifecyle method to pull in items from database each time the <App/> component mounts and render the items to the page